-INDOCIN (indomethacin) should not be prescribed for pediatric patients 14 years of age and younger unless toxicity or lack of efficacy associated with other drugs warrants the risk.
+INDOCIN should not be prescribed for pediatric patients 14 years of age and younger unless toxicity or lack of efficacy associated with other drugs warrants the risk.

 If a decision is made to use indomethacin for pediatric patients two years of age or older, such patients should be monitored closely and periodic assessment of liver function is recommended.
 There have been cases of hepatotoxicity reported in pediatric patients with juvenile rheumatoid arthritis, including fatalities.
 If indomethacin treatment is instituted, a suggested starting dose is 1-2 mg/kg/day given in divided doses.
 Maximum daily dosage should not exceed 3 mg/kg/day or 150-200 mg/day, whichever is less.
 Limited data are available to support the use of a maximum daily dosage of 4 mg/kg/day or 150- 200 mg/day, whichever is less.
 As symptoms subside, the total daily dosage should be reduced to the lowest level required to control symptoms, or the drug should be discontinued.

-This drug is known to be substantially excreted by the kidney and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
-Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection and it may be useful to monitor renal function [see CLINICAL PHARMACOLOGY].This monograph has been modified to include the generic and brand name in many instances.
+Indomethacin and its metabolites are known to be substantially excreted by the kidneys, and the risk of adverse reactions to this drug may be greater in patients with impaired renal function.
+Because elderly patients are more likely to have decreased renal function, use caution in this patient population, and it may be useful to monitor renal function [see CLINICAL PHARMACOLOGY].This monograph has been modified to include the generic and brand name in many instances.

-Last reviewed on RxList: 7/11/2007
+Last reviewed on RxList: 11/28/2016

 Additional Indocin Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.